kloener/visor-android/README.md

 ## Next Releases

-- store zoom level and filter settings for the next app start
 - freeze image (i.e. via double tap) and add digital zoom options (pinch to zoom)
 - add support for camera2 API for Lollipop and above to increase the performance
-- hide buttons that have no device support (zoom and flash button)
 - add mirroring via chromecast, dlna or airplay

 ## Licence